INDIVIDUAL HERBS

 CONTRAINDICATIONS

-• Contraindicated in those with Qi or Blood Deficiency who do not have significant accumulation or blood Stasis.
+• Contraindicated in those with Qi or Blood Deficiency who do not have significant accumulation or Blood Stasis.

 • Contraindicated in those with weak Stomach Qi.